Alex Goldhoorn

 The IDE as Chat Interface

 At Meight we switched to Cursor around mid-2025.
 The chat became the primary interface — you stopped writing code and started describing what you wanted changed.
 The LLM read your file and codebase, understood the context, and made edits.
 You reviewed the changes.
+In my next project I moved to GitHub Copilot in VS Code, which by then had a similar chat-driven workflow.

 What Changed, Really